night-fury-rider/best-price/README.md

 # Price Comparator

-Application to compare prices of different units of product.
-This app is intended to help decision making while shopping.
+An application to compare prices of different units of a product.
+This app is intended to assist in decision-making while shopping.

-This app has following features:
+This app has the following features:

 <pre>
-✔️ Highlight the best price combination.
+✔️ Highlight the best price combination available.
 </pre>
 <p >
   <pre><img src="https://github.com/night-fury-rider/price-comparator/assets/5191208/1469a009-af32-4314-9dad-567e8cbf5c16" width="200" height="400" alt=""/> </pre>